 Comparison

 Obsidian is a powerful markdown vault for connecting ideas.
-MythScribe is a purpose-built DM toolkit that generates characters, encounters, and worlds — not just stores notes about them.
+MythScribe is a purpose-built DM toolkit with stat blocks, CR-balanced encounters, a dungeon map generator, and linked entities — no plugins to install.

 Try MythScribe Free